Classification of locally standard $T$-pseudomanifolds over topological stratified pseudomanifolds: Orbit space of locally standard -pseudomanifold

 \begin{rem} By this lemma, for any $x \in X$, the isotropy group $T_x$, which is a subtorus, depends only on the stratum $S$ containing $\pi(x)$.
 Therefore, $T_x$ is often denoted by $T_{S}$ or $T_p$ for $p \in S$, depending on the context. \end{rem}

 We next describe {\it the Chern class of the locally standard $T$-pseudomanifold $X$}.
 We prepare the following lemma. \begin{lem} The set of top strata $Q\setminus Q_{l+n-1}$ is second-countable, paracompact and Hausdorff. \end{lem} \begin{proof} By \cite[Lemma 2.3.13 and Lemma 2.3.15]{Fri20}, $Q\setminus Q_{l+n-1}$ is locally compact and Hausdorff.
-Moreover, by assumption, it is a second-countable space.
+Moreover, since $Q$ is second-countable (see Proposition~\ref{structure of orbit space}), its subspace $Q\setminus Q_{l+n-1}$ is also second-countable.
 Since every second-countable locally compact Hausdorff space is paracompact, it follows that $Q\setminus Q_{l+n-1}$ is second-countable, paracompact and Hausdorff. \end{proof}

 By Definition~\ref{def of T-pseudomanifold}-2~(b) and Remark~\ref{assumption of subtorus}, for any $x \in \pi^{-1}(Q\setminus Q_{l+n-1})$, the isotropy group $T_x = \{ 1 \}$ is the identity group.
 Therefore, the map